mercadopago/devsite-docs/guides/online-payments/subscriptions/integration.en.md

 >
 > Important
 >
 > ¿Do you have questions about how to create the payment token?
-Find all the information in the section of <a href="https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/receiving-payment-by-card#bookmark_card_data_capture" target="_blank">Capture data from the card</a>.
+Find all the information in the section of [Capture data from the card](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/en/guides/online-payments/checkout-api/receiving-payment-by-card#bookmark_card_data_capture).

 #### Response
 `HTTP Status 200 OK`